Transfer Site

 • Making policyholders aware of their right to object and, if they believe they would be negatively affected, to raise their objection directly with the Irish High Court

-• A detailed review by an Independent Actuary, who assesses the impact of the transfer on policyholders
+• A detailed review by an Independent Actuary, who assessed the impact of the transfer on policyholders

 • Consultation with financial services regulators in Belgium and Ireland

-• Approval by the Irish High Court, which will only happen if the court is satisfied that policyholders are treated fairly
+• Approval by the Irish High Court, which only happens if the court is satisfied that policyholders are treated fairly

 • Approval by the National Bank of Belgium